Bed Bug and Mosquito Bite Comparisons

 Happens year round.
 However, bed bugs are less active in extreme cold; few bites happen during winter.

 Mosquito bites are far more dangerous than that of a bed bug because they transmit diseases such as malaria, West Nile Virus and Zika.
 Plus, they occasionally cause severe reactions in some people, so severe they need medical treatment.
+Resurgence of Mumps and Measles makes 2019 a scary time to have a rash that you can't identify.

 Bed bugs are not known to spread disease.
 Scientists thoroughly monitor bed bug epidemiology, and if they learn anything different, they will tell us.
 There was misinformation about the spread of Chagas.
 While scientists were researching it, some reporters jumped the gun.
+Bed bugs are very, very unlikely to make you sick (unless you have a severe allergic reaction.

 People with mosquito allergies have severe reactions to bites compared to those who are considered to be mosquito sensitive.